Minnesota Transportation Museum: Classic buses

-Up until 2019, Several buses from the 1940s and 1950s were also operated by the museum.
+Up until 2019, several buses from the 1940s and 1950s were also operated by the museum.
 Most equipment in the bus collection were built by the GMC division of General Motors, and represented the vehicles that replaced the streetcars in the Twin Cities in the 1950s.
 The conversion from a streetcar to bus system required two years.
 The last trolley run was on Hennepin Avenue on June 18, 1954.

 The collection consisted of buses that once operated in and across Minnesota.
-The Earliest is a 1942 Mack (occasionally used in conjunction with the Commemorative Air Force) which transported war workers to the B-24 final assembly point at what is now St Paul's Holman Field, and a block of 1953/54 GMC transit units, two of which are painted in original Twin Cities Lines colors.
+The oldest is a 1942 Mack (occasionally used in conjunction with the Commemorative Air Force) which transported war workers to the B-24 final assembly point at what is now St Paul's Holman Field, and a block of 1953/54 GMC transit units, two of which are painted in original Twin Cities Lines colors.
 The buses were used in regular charter service, and once formed a very visible part of the museum's collection, often used in wedding and corporate charters, and on the museum's city tours.

 This part of the collection was sponsored by Richfield Bus Company, who had provided maintenance and licensing to operate them.

 As the museum acquired much of its bus collection from Metro Transit, the bus company sometimes requested the use of the old buses for special events.

 In 2019, the entire bus collection was donated to a private party.
 The museum currently has no plans on acquiring new buses to replace their former collection.